notasha/Web/README.md

-# web
+# Web
-A couple of websites I tried to develop
+Here are a couple of websites I tried to create

+- `banderogus` is a website developed during the GoIT course